-a) the principles of the UN Millennium Declaration adopted by the United Nations General Assembly (UNGA) in Resolution 55/2, acknowledging the benefits of new technologies, especially ICTs;
+a) the outcome document of the United Nations summit for the adoption of the post-2015 development agenda: Transforming our world: the 2030 Agenda for Sustainable Development, adopted by the United Nations General Assembly in Resolution 70/1;

 b) the WSIS outcome documents – the Geneva Plan of Action (2003) and the Tunis Agenda (2005);

-c)
+c) the outcome document of the high-level meeting of the General Assembly on the overall review of the implementation of the WSIS outcomes, adopted by the United Nations General Assembly in Resolution 70/125;

-the WSIS+10 Review Process, in particular the outcome documents of the WSIS+10 High-Level Event – the WSIS+10 Statement on the Implementation of WSIS Outcomes and the WSIS+10 Vision for WSIS Beyond 2015;
+d) the outcome documents of the WSIS+10 High-Level Event – the WSIS+10 Statement on the Implementation of WSIS Outcomes and the WSIS+10 Vision for WSIS Beyond 2015, approved by the Plenipotentiary Conference in Busan, 2014;

-d) the outcomes of the Connect series summits (Connect Africa, Connect CIS, Connect Americas, Connect Arab States and Connect Asia-Pacific) under the Connect the World global multistakeholder initiative set up within the context of WSIS;
+e) the outcomes of the Connect series summits (Connect Africa, Connect CIS, Connect Americas, Connect Arab States and Connect Asia-Pacific) under the Connect the World global multistakeholder initiative set up within the context of WSIS;

-e) the Dubai Declaration adopted by the World Telecommunication Development Conference (WTDC-14) and the Dubai Action Plan and relevant WTDC-14 resolutions, including Resolutions 30, 37, and 50 (Rev. Dubai, 2014), as well as Resolutions 135, 139, and 140 (Rev. Busan, 2014) of this conference;
+f) the Buenos Aires Declaration adopted by the World Telecommunication Development Conference (WTDC-14) and the Buenos Aires Action Plan and relevant WTDC-17 resolutions, including Resolutions 30 and 37, (Rev. Buenos Aires, 2017), as well as Resolutions [135, 139, and 140] (Rev. Dubai, 2018) of this conference;

-f) Resolution 71 (Rev. Busan, 2014) of this conference, which adopted the strategic framework for the Union for 2016-2019 and set the strategic goals, related targets and objectives,,
+g) Resolution 71 (Rev. Dubai, 2018) of this conference, which adopted the strategic framework for the Union for 2020-2023 and set the strategic goals, related targets and objectives;

+h) Resolution 200 (Busan, 2014), on the Connect 2020 Agenda for global telecommunication/information and communication technology development,

 recognizing further

-a) that telecommunications/ICT is a key enabler to accelerate social, economic and environmentally sustainable growth and development;
+a) that telecommunications/ICT is a key enabler to accelerate social, economic and environmentally sustainable growth and development, while the spread of information and communications technology and global interconnectedness has great potential to accelerate human progress, to bridge the digital divide, and to develop knowledge societies;

 b) the need to sustain current achievements and intensify efforts in promoting and financing ICTs for development;

-c) the global challenges of the rapidly evolving telecommunication/ICT environment, as identified in Annex 1 to Resolution 71 (Rev. Busan, 2014),
+c) the global challenges of the rapidly evolving telecommunication/ICT environment, as identified in Annex 1 to Resolution 71 (Rev. Dubai, 2018),

 resolves

-1 to endorse a shared global vision for the development of the telecommunication/ICT sector, under the agenda "Connect 2020", envisaging "an information society, empowered by the interconnected world, where telecommunications/ICTs enable and accelerate social, economic and environmentally sustainable growth and development for everyone";
+1 to reaffirm a shared global vision for the development of the telecommunication/ICT sector, under the Connect with Broadband 2030 Agenda envisaging "an information society, empowered by the interconnected world, where telecommunications/ICTs enable and accelerate social, economic and environmentally sustainable growth and development for everyone";

-2 to endorse the four high-level strategic goals detailed below and the respective targets detailed in annex to this resolution, inspiring and inviting all stakeholders and entities to work together to implement the Connect2020 Agenda;
+2 to endorse the high-level strategic goals detailed in the Union’s strategic plans and the respective targets, inspiring and inviting all stakeholders and entities to work together to implement the Connect with Broadband 2030 Agenda, contributing to the implementation of the 2030 Sustainable Development Agenda;

-– Goal 1: Growth – Enable and foster access to and increased use of telecommunications/ICTs

-– Goal 2: Inclusiveness – Bridge the digital divide and provide broadband for all

-– Goal 3: Sustainability – Manage challenges resulting from telecommunication/ICT development

-– Goal 4: Innovation and partnership – Lead, improve and adapt to the changing telecommunication/ICT environment;

-3 to call upon Member States to continue active engagement in ongoing discussions on the Post-2015 Development Agenda, working with the United Nations Secretary-General, to ensure the important role of telecommunications/ICT as a key enabler for achieving the MDGs, the Post-2015 Development Agenda and the SDGs, and to help ensure the importance of telecommunications/ICT for the Post-2015 UNDevelopment Agenda that integrates in a balanced manner the economic, social and environmental dimensions of sustainable development,
+3 to call upon Member States to continue active engagement in implementation of the 2030 Sustainable Development Agenda, working with the United Nations Secretary-General, to ensure the important role of telecommunications/ICT as a key enabler for achieving the SDGs, and to help ensure the importance of telecommunications/ICT for the 2030 Sustainable Development Agenda that integrates in a balanced manner the economic, social and environmental dimensions of sustainable development,

 instructs the Secretary-General

-1 to monitor the progress towards achievement of the Connect2020 Agenda, leveraging data, among others, from the ITU World Telecommunication/ICT Indicators database and the Partnership on Measuring ICT for Development;
+1 to monitor the progress towards achievement of the Connect with Broadband 2030 Agenda, leveraging data, among others, from the ITU World Telecommunication/ICT Indicators database and the Partnership on Measuring ICT for Development;

-2 to disseminate information and share knowledge and best practices on national, regional and international initiatives contributing to the Connect2020 Agenda;
+2 to disseminate information and share knowledge and best practices on national, regional and international initiatives contributing to the Connect with Broadband 2030 Agenda;

-3 to further facilitate implementation of the WSIS Action Lines assigned to the responsibility of ITU, in accordance with the Connect2020 Agenda;
+3 to further facilitate implementation of the WSIS Action Lines and SDGs assigned to the responsibility of ITU, in accordance with the Connect with Broadband 2030 Agenda;